© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wixoe Roman town is a scheduled monument protected by Historic England under reference 1485940.
 View the official record →

-Wixoe is a Roman settlement located in Suffolk, eastern England.
+Wixoe Roman town is a settlement of Romano-British date located in Suffolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1485940.

 Wixoe Roman town is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1485940.